Generalized Composition via Nerves: Models and Algebra

 and $\SETT{\bar{f}(t),\bar{f}(t')}$ is a $(1,2)$-partial element of $s_1 f(R)$ with unique filler $(t_j,t'_k,t_k,t_m)$.
 Since $t_k \neq t'_k$ this filler cannot belong to $s_1 f(R)$; that is, $s_1 f(R)$ is a 3-simplex which is not \DET{(1,2)}.

-The necessary determinacy conditions for truncations of $(n,0)$-composers and $(n,n+1)$-composers of the form $\MC{S}[y]$ include that all 3-simplices of $\MC{S}[y]$ be \DET{(1,2)}.
-The 3-simplex just described cannot be \DET{(1,2)} and therefore $S[y]$ cannot be the $n$-truncation of either an $(n,0)$-composer or an $(n,n+1)$-composer.
+The necessary determinacy conditions for truncations of \NICOMP{n}{0}s and \NICOMP{n}{n+1}s of the form $\MC{S}[y]$ include that all 3-simplices of $\MC{S}[y]$ be \DET{(1,2)}.
+The 3-simplex just described cannot be \DET{(1,2)} and therefore $S[y]$ cannot be the $n$-truncation of either an \NICOMP{n}{0} or an \NICOMP{n}{n+1}.

 \MS

 \begin{example} {\rm Suppose $n=6$, $R \SBS \PLIST{V}{6}$ contains $(0,1,2,3,4,5,6)=t$ and $(a,1,2,b,c,5,d)=t'$.
 Set $y = y^R$.
 Let $f = d_0 d_1 d_4 d_6$.
 Then

 and $\SETT{(2,3,5),(2,b,5)}$ is $(1,2)$-partial element of $s_1 f(y)$ with filler $(2,b,3,5) \notin s_1 f(y)$. } \end{example}